steffichoi/e-cal/README.md

 - daily schedule fragment can change based on date picked in side bar
 - need to implement the same functionality for today tasks in sidebar
 - swipe an item to delete, snackbar popup confirming action; allows user to undo action
+- view event detail from clicking on event in sidebar

 NOT IMPLEMENTED
 - to do list in side bar showing to do items for this date